-CHIP enrollees are not allowed to have any other medical insurance coverage in addition to CHIP, but occasionally there are times when some of your child's healthcare bills may be covered by a different policy other than CHIP.
+Occasionally there are times when some of your child's healthcare bills may be covered by a different policy other than CHIP.
 An example of when this might happen is when an enrollee is involved in a motor vehicle accident and some of the cost of his or her medical care is covered by the automobile insurance policy.